Psychotherapy,

 Some elements at the foundation of a relationship proposing to heal are true generally: the therapist promises to provide an environment for safe expression, and to act in a patient’s best interest.
 Education about health and about techniques (coping mechanisms) to deal with mental distress could also be seen as generally helpful.

-Psychopharmacology, Deprescribibng
+Psychopharmacology, Deprescribing

 Many people, as they advance in age, receive more and more prescriptions to help with various ailments, and often the side effects and interactions between medications compound rather than fix problems.

-Overprescribing is an ongoing epidemic with multiple causes, that can benefit from some correction.
+Poly-pharmacy (overprescribing) is an ongoing epidemic with multiple causes, that can benefit from some correction.

-My view is that treatment done best would endeavor to find other means to take over the function served by medications, making them unnecessary.
-There are times when that may not be possible or desirable, but there is no shortage of means to reduce the necessity for medication use.
 There are many things life has to offer to aid health.
-Psychotherapy is just one of those things, one that I can offer, either as an only modality, or in conjunction with medication.
+(Psychotherapy is just one of those things, one that I can offer, either as an only modality, or in conjunction with medication).

 Psychosomatic Medicine